Margery0011/510_Final_Project/README.md

 Principal component plot of the samples
 Related to the distance matrix is the PCA plot, which shows the samples in the 2D plane spanned by their first two principal components.
 This type of plot is useful for visualizing the overall effect of experimental covariates and batch effects.

-*Note: because PCA plot drawn only by factor conditoin did not show any pattern , so I add the Stage as New Factor to use both to draw PCA plots *
+*Note:I added the Stage as New Factor to use both to draw PCA plots *

 - PCA plot (with only condition as Factor)